Resources

 Dr. Pitcairn’s New Complete Guide to Natural Health for Dogs and Cats – by Richard Pitcairn, D.V.M.
 My favorite book for homemade pet food information and recipes.

 Pottenger’s Cats: A Study in Nutrition – by Francis Marion Pottenger, Jr., M.D.
 Very interesting.
 Highlights the importance of raw, enzyme-rich food to a cat’s health.
-Although the book states that it does not extrapolate its findings to humans, I took the liberty of extrapolating…and am working to incorporate more raw foods into my diet.

 Books: